Z333RO/security-tools-public/kali_autosetup/readme.md

 1. dos2unix 1st_download_tools_payloads.sh
 2. dos2unix 2nd_update_install.sh

 Now run the scripts.
 If you don't run the above, it might cause issues with folders being named weird.
+I noticed this happens when you download the scripts from github.
+But if you copy paste the content to a file on Kali, it doesn't seem to cause issues.
+Anyways, whatever is more convenient and works, just run it.

 Run in sequence:
 1. 1st_download_tools_payloads.sh << downloads payloads and tools